 Our house is usually open to the neighborhood kids too.
 They come over often, and I don't mind.
 I feed them if they're hungry, keep an eye on things, and try to make sure everyone stays safe.
 It feels like community in a way that's becoming rare.

-Sebastian's dad, Brian, was grilling cheeseburgers, hot dogs, and chicken.
+One of the parents was grilling cheeseburgers, hot dogs, and chicken.
 I skipped the burgers and hot dogs and waited for the chicken, which turned out to be surprisingly good—marinated in something simple but done just right.

 Two Celebrations in One Day